guettli/intranets/README.md

 If you delete a page, you should be able to undelete it.

 This is no possible in Confluence.
 Deleting a page is not allowed for most users.
 And undelete is not possible, too.
 You need to be space-admin to undelete the page you deleted.

+# #contact-channel

+It is feasible to publish a #contact-channel on every wiki page.
+If a reader of the page has a question that is not answered on this page, he should know where he can ask his questions.

+This could be a chat-channel, an email address or a role.
+It is feasible to avoid particular people, since they can be on holiday, busy or [hit by bus](https://en.wikipedia.org/wiki/Bus_factor).

 # Avoid Spaces